Cubic fourfolds containing a plane and a quintic del Pezzo surface

-\begin{proof}[Proof of Theorem~\ref{thm:2}] Let $X$ be a smooth complex pfaffian cubic fourfold containing a plane, $S$ the associated K3 surface of degree 2, $\beta \in \Br(S)$ the Clifford invariant, and $S'$ the K3 surface of degree 14 arising from Theorem~\ref{hpd} via projective duality.
-Then by \cite[Thm.~4.3]{kuznetsov:cubic_fourfolds} and Theorem~\ref{hpd}, the category $\cat{A}_X$ is equivalent to both $\Db(S,\beta)$ and $\Db(S')$.
+\begin{proof}[Proof of Corollary~\ref{thm:2}] By Theorem~\ref{thm:main}, $X$ is a smooth pfaffian cubic fourfold containing a good plane with nontrivial Clifford invariant $\beta \in \Br(S)$.
+Being pfaffian, $X$ is rational.
+Let $S'$ be the K3 surface of degree 14 arising from Theorem~\ref{hpd} via projective duality.
+Then by \cite[Thm.~4.3]{kuznetsov:cubic_fourfolds} and Theorem~\ref{hpd}, the category $\cat{A}_X$ is equivalent to both $\Db(S,\beta)$ and $\Db(S')$. \end{proof}

-The cubic fourfold $X$ is rational, being pfaffian (see \cite[Prop.~5ii]{beauville-donagi}, \cite{tregub}, and \cite[Prop.~9.2a]{beauville:determinantal}).
-The existence of such cubic fourfolds with $\beta$ nontrivial is guaranteed by Theorem~\ref{main}.
-Thus there is a twisted derived equivalence $\Db(S,\beta)\cong \Db(S')$ between K3 surfaces of degree 2 and 14. \end{proof}